Electoral history of the Tea Party movement: 2014 election

 The Washington Post said in July 2012 that the Tea Party "is no longer the rising tsunami it appeared to be in 2010.
-Largely gone are the disorderly rallies, colonial-era costumes and fixations on fringe issues, such as the provenance of the president's birth certificate.
+Largely gone are the disorderly rallies, colonial-era costumes, and fixations on fringe issues, such as the provenance of the president's birth certificate.
 Instead, the movement has retooled into a loosely organized network of field operations that, as in Texas, pushes Republicans toward more strident conservative positions and candidates, while supplying ground troops across the country for candidates and big-money conservative groups, such as the Club for Growth and Americans for Prosperity."

 Tea Party members now tell stories of mailing literature from their laundry rooms, manning phone banks, knocking on doors, and driving over 34,000 miles in their cars to build support for legislation.
 The Tea Party Patriots now offer free, on-demand, online grassroots training programs.
 The Tea Party has partnered with seemingly unlikely groups, such as the NAACP and the Sierra Club.

 In the 2014 elections in Texas, the Tea Party made large gains, with numerous Tea Party favorites being elected into office, like Dan Patrick as lieutenant governor, Ken Paxton as attorney general, in addition to numerous other candidates.

 2015 elections

-In the 2015 Kentucky gubernatorial election, Matt Bevin, a Tea Party favorite who challenged Mitch McConnell in the Republican primary in the 2014 Kentucky Senate election, won with over 52% of the vote, despite fears that he was too extreme for the state.
+In the 2015 Kentucky gubernatorial election, Matt Bevin, a Tea Party favourite who challenged Mitch McConnell in the Republican primary in the 2014 Kentucky Senate election, won with over 52% of the vote, despite fears that he was too extreme for the state.
 Bevin is the second Republican in 44 years to be Governor of Kentucky.
 However, four years later, Bevin went on to lose against Andy Beshear, in what was considered an upset.

 2016 presidential election

-The 2016 Republican presidential primary featured three U.S. Senators, Ted Cruz, Rand Paul, Marco Rubio, whose elections to the U.S. Senate were broadly attributed to Tea Party movement support.
+The 2016 Republican presidential primary featured three U.S. Senators, Ted Cruz, Rand Paul, and Marco Rubio, whose elections to the U.S. Senate were broadly attributed to Tea Party movement support.
 The ultimate winner of the Republican presidential primary, Donald Trump, praised the U.S. Tea Party movement throughout his 2016 campaign.
-In August 2015, Trump told a Tea Party gathering in Nashville that "The tea party people are incredible people.
+In August 2015, Trump told a Tea Party gathering in Nashville that "The Tea Party people are incredible people.
 These are people who work hard and love the country and they get beat up all the time by the media."
 In a January 2016 CNN poll at the beginning of the 2016 Republican primary, Trump led all Republican candidates modestly among self-identified Tea Party voters with 37 percent supporting Trump and 34 percent supporting Ted Cruz.